 Step 6: Organize Your Stockroom or Warehouse

 Having an organized stockroom will not only make things easier to find but will allow you to fit more merchandise and keep better tabs on your inventory.
-I remember taking the first week at my store to completely reorganize the stockroom to improve its functionality and make my life 10 times easier.
+Consider taking the first week at your store to completely reorganize the stockroom to improve its functionality; this will make things much smoother for you moving forward.

-In retail stores, tall storage shelves or double-tier hanging racks can maximize your wall space while allowing movement and easy access.
-Additionally, storage bins can be stacked and labeled on the ground to use floor space efficiently.
+In retail stores, tall storage shelves or double-tier hanging racks (ideally the type you can roll) can maximize your wall space while allowing movement and easy access.
+Additionally, storage bins—which are great for larger or heavier items that would take up too much space if hung—can be stacked and labeled on the ground to use floor space efficiently.
+In general, don’t forget to use vertical space in addition to horizontal space.

 In larger warehouse settings, there is typically more room to store goods within aisles that have built-in shelving and hanging storage.
-The biggest thing you will want to ensure is that you choose storage devices that make sense for your merchandise and can change over time.
+The most important thing you will want to ensure is that you choose storage devices that make sense for your merchandise and can change over time.

 Whatever your method, your stored inventory needs to be well-organized, clearly labeled, and accessible for pulling and inventory counts.
 This can be done using the boxes goods come in, stacking bins, or even hanging separators for hung apparel.